pdjr-signalk-plugins/ais-reporter/README.md

 **pdjr-ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which reports position and static data for the host ship and for vessels detected over AIS to one or more UDP endpoints.
+plugin which forwards AIS data on known vessels to one or more remote UDP endpoints.
-The plugin can be used to send vessel data to online AIS consolidation services like [MarineTraffic](https://www.marinetraffic.com).
+The plugin can be used to send AIS data to consolidation services like [MarineTraffic](https://www.marinetraffic.com).

-The plugin can report position and static data for the 'self' vessel requiring only that MMSI and vessel position are available on their default Signal K paths of ```mmsi``` and ```navigation.position``` repectively.
+The plugin can issue AIS compliant reports for the 'self' vessel even if the ship has no AIS equipment, requiring only that MMSI and vessel position are available on their default Signal K paths of ```mmsi``` and ```navigation.position``` repectively.

-On a vessel with an AIS receiver data on all nearby vessels known to Signal K may be uploaded to the specified endpoints.
+On a ship with an AIS receiver the plugin can be configured to report data on all vessels known to Signal K.

-Reports are issued at a user configured rate to each defined endpoint giving some control over Ethernet data and bandwidth use.
+Reports are issued at a user configured rate to each defined endpoint giving some control over the plugin's Ethernet resource consumption.

 ## Plugin configuration